heyitsdipu/Machine_Learning_Force_Field/README.md

 This project is a work-in-progress, notebook-first implementation of a classic workflow for building a **machine-learning force field / potential energy surface** for a small molecular system: **alanine dipeptide in implicit solvent**.

 The notebook adapts an existing tutorial as a reference.
+However, significant part has been changed, specially for better understanding I put lots of comments.
+If required, I explained some topics, the physics and math behind any concept.

 ---